How to Help Stop Stress and Anxiety With Deep Breathing

 - improve your sleep

-So – remember to breath deeply and take time to relax, and time for yourself!
+So – remember to breathe deeply and take time to relax, and time for yourself!

 Great article!
 I have become much more aware of how breathing affects my mood and my stress levels in the past few years.
 It is amazing how you can turn things around by sitting down and doing nothing but concentrating on your breathing for 10 minutes.